explosion/spacy-course/chapters/chapter1.md

 - Import the `English` language class and create the `nlp` object.
 - Process the text and instantiate a `Doc` object in the variable `doc`.
 - Select the first token of the `Doc` and print its `text`.
-- Create a slice of the `Doc` for the tokens "tree kangaroos" and "tree kangaroos and narwhals".

 <codeblock id="01_03_01">